msau42/community/contributors/design-proposals/storage/volume-topology-scheduling.md

 In alpha, this feature is controlled by a feature gate, VolumeScheduling, and must be configured in the kube-scheduler and kube-controller-manager.

+#### New field to control the volume binding behavior
-A new StorageClass field will be added to control the volume binding behavior.
+A new StorageClass field `VolumeBindingMode` will be added to control the volume binding behavior.

 ```
 type StorageClass struct {